vendruscolo-lab/AlphaFold-IDP/README.md

 This repository provides with custom code and analysis scripts to generate structural ensembles of intrinsically disordered proteins by using AlphaFold generated residue distance maps as constraints using prior-structural ensembles.

 ## Layout
-- `BME_IDP`: This folder contains a branch of the original [Baysian Maximum Entropy](https://github.com/KULL-Centre/BME) original code from to reweight structural ensembles using experimental information, but specially adapted in the analysis ### notebooks to incorporate distances as constraints.
+- `BME_IDP`: This folder contains a branch of the original [Bayesian Maximum Entropy](https://github.com/KULL-Centre/BME) original code from to reweight structural ensembles using experimental information, but specially adapted in the analysis *notebooks* to incorporate pairwise aminoacid AlphaFold predicted distances as constraints.
+- `AlphaFold prediction of pairwise distances`: In [this](https://colab.research.google.com/github/zshengyu14/colabfold_distmat/blob/main/AlphaFold2.ipynb) google colab notebook, the user can generate AlphaFold predictions of the means and standard deviation of pairwise aminoacid distances, from arbitrary aminoacid sequences.

 ## Dataset